Virtual Simulations Prepare Staff for Aggressive Encounters

 Market Integration and the Cost of Empathy

 Healthcare administrators are weighing the initial investment of high-end VR hardware against the long-term savings of reduced staff turnover.
 Burnout caused by workplace violence costs the medical industry billions each year in recruitment and retraining.
 A twenty-minute training module at Edith Cowan University costs pennies per user once the equipment is purchased.
-This investment pays for itself if it prevents even one catastrophic injury on the hospital floor.
+This investment pays for itself if it prevents even one severe injury on the hospital floor.
 Training modules are also being developed to help doctors deliver bad news with more empathy.
 By practicing difficult conversations with an AI-driven avatar, clinicians can refine their tone and body language without the risk of traumatizing a real person.

 Financial analysts at Bloomberg have tracked a steady increase in venture capital flowing into medical VR startups.
 These companies are no longer focusing on niche surgical simulations but are instead targeting the broader market of soft skills and mental health.
 While some skeptics believe the technology is a passing trend, the EAU26 data provides a hard empirical basis for its continued use.
 Hospitals in the United States and the United Kingdom are currently in the pilot phase of integrating VR into standard pre-operative checklists.
 Such a move indicates a departure from purely pharmaceutical solutions for patient anxiety.